 Even Gov. Sununu cited a desire to wager on New England Patriots games as a primary motivating factor to move sports betting to launch as soon as possible.
 A comparison on Google Trends reveals that the Boston Red Sox holds a commanding position for New Hampshire residents’ attention over other nearby MLB teams.

-So, NH sports bettors seem likely to make the following teams a point of focus in their wagering:
+So, NH sports bettors are making the following teams a point of focus in their wagering:

 In addition, New Hampshire is home to a few minor league professional sports teams that may draw some attention from Granite State bettors.
 Notably, the Double-A affiliate of the MLB’s Toronto Blue Jays, the New Hampshire Fisher Cats, calls Manchester home.

-However, there won’t be any shortage of opportunities for online sports betting in NH.
+However, there aren’t any shortage of opportunities for online sports betting in NH.
 Look for markets to open for most sports, including:

-In addition to the numerous sports options, New Hampshire residents will have a wide variety of betting types at their disposal.
-The modern sportsbook offers incredible flexibility for betting, so Granite State inhabitants will soon be able to employ the following types of bets.
+In addition to the numerous sports options, New Hampshire residents have a wide variety of betting types at their disposal.
+The modern sportsbook offers incredible flexibility for betting, so Granite State inhabitants are able to employ the following types of bets.

 The favorite is aiming to “beat the spread,” while the underdog seeks to “cover the spread.”
 An underdog also covers if it happens to win the game outright.